RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

 - server validate the field is on the client request and validate it

 But in a SPA, forms are not created on server side so we need an other way.
 The one I'll use is the following :
-- Server sends a non http validation cookie
+- Server sends a non http cookie with the validation token (so it can be read from javascript)
-- client read the cookie and will send its value in an header for every http request (ajax) it'll do
+- client read the cookie and will send its value in an header for every http request (ajax) it'll execute

-ON the server side I need an ASPNET Core middleware for setting the cokie if not present
+On the server side I need an ASPNET Core middleware for setting the cookie if not present

 ```cs
     public class CsrfTokenCOokieMiddleware